 |Before May 26|

 Daily Rate (1 day of Camp) $30 per a day

 Summer School & Camp Requires $25 non-refundable deposit

-For families who receive a 100% scholarship will pay the $25 as tuition
+Families who receive a 100% scholarship will pay the $25 as tuition

 Late Payment Fee.
 Any late payments after the tenth of the month, $15.
-Director of Educational Services may waive up to one late payment if extraordinary circumstances exist.
+The Director of Educational Services may waive up to one late payment if extraordinary circumstances exist.

 Returned Item Fee.
 Any payments returned from a financial institute, $25 plus any applicable late fees.
 If two items or more are returned in an academic year the district will require a secured payment (money order or cashier’s check).

 A ten percent discount for multiple students applied to the highest tuition rates.
 A ten percent discount is applied if annual tuition is paid in advance.
 There are no refunds available if tuition is paid in full for the year.

 The district will waive excess when being paid by the Arizona Department of Economic Security, but cannot waive required co-pays.

 Methods of Payment